 Firm or Company; City, State

-Charts and graphs may be placed within your document as you want them to appear, but always include the original images in a separate file(s) (e.g., Excel-generated charts used should be sent in their original Excel files or as PDFs).
+Charts and graphs (up to four) may be placed within your document as you want them to appear, but always include the original images in a separate file(s) (e.g., Excel-generated charts used should be sent in their original Excel files or as PDFs).
 The online submission form enables you to upload images along with your article.

 Indicate quotes with quotation marks, or indent the block of text on both sides.
 If you are omitting the beginning, end or any part of a text block, use the ellipsis (...).